yelghali/green-software-patterns-old-personal/patterns/time-shift.md

 The carbon emissions of a software system depends on the power consumed by that sotware, but also on the Carbon intensity of the Electricity it is powered on.
 For this reason, running energy-efficient software on Carbon intensive Electtricity grid, might be inefficient to reduce its global carbon emissions.

 ## Solution
-Enable Carbon Aware time scheduling, for recurrent Jobs suchs as Crons, ML Training Jobs, Batchs, etc.
+Enable Carbon Aware time scheduling, for recurrent Jobs suchs as Crons, such as ML Training Jobs, Batchs, etc.

 ## SCI Impact
 `SCI = (E * I) + M per R`